sethlouissaint-sys/is3020-final-project-sethlouissaint.sys/README.md

 ## Student and Project Information

-- Student name:
+- Student name: Seth Louissaint
-- GitHub username:
+- GitHub username: sethlouissaint-sys
-- Project title:
+- Project title: astrology calendar
-- Application purpose:
+- Application purpose: To read fortunes based on your birthdays

 ## How to Run the Application

-Explain the required Python version, required files, and the exact steps for starting the application in PyCharm.
+You can run it on PyCharm or visual studio code
 ## Major Features

-List the major user-facing features implemented in the final application.
+The major features are how it is different Fortunes as well as having the capability to rephrase the given fortune
 ## Python Concepts Used

-Explain how the application uses functions, collections, conditionals, loops, file persistence, and exception handling.
+I used concepts such as While loops, If statements, Dictionaries, lists

 ## Data Files